MidnightDreamerX17/skill20/Magic/F/FaerieFire.md

 - **Saving Throw:** None
 - **Spell Resistance:** Yes

+*Faerie Fire* targets all creatures and objects within the area of effect, even if the caster cannot see them.

 A pale glow surrounds and outlines the subjects.
 Outlined subjects shed light as candles.
 Outlined creatures do not benefit from the concealment normally provided by darkness (though a 2nd-circle or higher magical *darkness* effect functions normally), *Blur*, *Displacement*, *Invisibility*, or similar effects.
 The light is too dim to have any special effect on undead or dark-dwelling creatures vulnerable to light.
-The faerie fire can be blue, green, or violet, according to your choice at the time of casting.
-The faerie fire does not cause any harm to the objects or creatures thus outlined.
+The *faerie fire* can be blue, green, or violet, according to your choice at the time of casting.
+The *faerie fire* does not cause any harm to the objects or creatures thus outlined.